tavis-siebert/gaze-guided-scene/figures/graph-construction-overview.md

 ---

-*This pipeline enables structured reasoning about human intentions by combining gaze attention with scene understanding, providing rich priors for egocentric action prediction tasks.*
+*This pipeline enables structured reasoning about human intentions by combining gaze attention with scene understanding, providing priors for egocentric action prediction tasks.*